How do we teach phonics?

 Towards the end of the final term, children in Year 1 are required to take the Phonic Screening Check.
 This assessment determines whether the children have reached the expected standard.
 The result in communicated to parents.
 Children who fail are expected to retake the check at the end of Year 2.
 These children will receive extra support to enable them to catch up.

-Below is are two guides to phonics at Ravensfield.
+You can download our guide to phonics below.
 More information can be sought by contacting your child’s class teacher.